 20 Dec 1848 Woolwich building

-20 Jun 1851 Arrived at St Helen's in tow of the Monkey, steam-tug, Wednesday, and sailed for Scotland today, to have engines fitted
+20 Jun 1851 arrived at St Helen's in tow of the Monkey, steam-tug, Wednesday, and departed for Scotland today, to have engines fitted

 Oct 1853 cruising off the coast of Cuba for the suppression of the Slave Trade.